Structure of normally and finitely non-co-Hopfian groups

-where the product is over all primes. \end{propnr} We continue by studying finitely generated nilpotent groups.
+where the product is over all primes. \end{propnr} In the above setting, $G^{(p)}$ is called the \emph{localization of} $G$ \emph{at the prime} $p$.
+We continue by studying finitely generated nilpotent groups.
 The following result allows us to reduce to the torsion-free case. \begin{propnr}[{See e.g. \cite[5.2.7]{rob_gps}}] Let $\Gamma$ be a finitely generated nilpotent group.
 Then the set of torsion elements $\Tor(\Gamma)$ is a finite normal subgroup of $\Gamma$. \end{propnr} Therefore the study of a finitely generated nilpotent group $\Gamma$ breaks up into studying its torsion subgroup $\text{Tor}(\Gamma)$ and the torsion-free part $\Gamma^{(\infty)}:=\Gamma\slash\text{Tor}(\Gamma)$.
 Occasionally it will be useful to us to work with a finite-index torsion-free subgroup rather than the torsion-free quotient $\Gamma^{(\infty)}$.
 We can do so by the following result, which follows immediately from Proposition \ref{prop:tor_subgp} and the fact that nilpotent groups are residually finite, a result of Gruenberg (see e.g. \cite[5.2.21]{rob_gps}): \begin{propnr} Let $\Gamma$ be a finitely generated nilpotent group.
 Then $\Gamma$ is virtually torsion-free.
 In particular, $\Gamma\slash\Tor(\Gamma)$ is abelian if and only if $\Gamma$ is virtually abelian. \end{propnr} The theory of finitely generated torsion-free nilpotent groups is intimately connected to Lie theory because of the following result of Mal'cev. \begin{thmnr}[{Mal'cev (see e.g. \cite[Cor.
 2 of 2.11 and 2.18]{raghlie})}] Let $\Gamma$ be a finitely generated torsion-free nilpotent group.
-Then there exists a unique simply-connected nilpotent Lie group $N$ such that there is an embedding $\Gamma\hookrightarrow N$ as a cocompact lattice. \end{thmnr} Given a finitely generated torsion-free nilpotent group $\Gamma$, we say the simply-connected nilpotent Lie group $N$ given by Theorem \ref{thm:nilp_hull} is the \emph{Lie hull} of $\Gamma$.
-The Lie hull of $\Gamma$ captures an incredible amount of the algebraic structure of $\Gamma$.
-One of the strongest instances is the following superrigidity result of Mal'cev, showing that homomorphisms of $\Gamma$ to other simply-connected nilpotent Lie groups are controlled by $N$. \begin{thmnr}[{Mal'cev (see e.g. \cite[2.17]{raghlie})}] Let $\Gamma$ be a finitely generated torsion-free nilpotent group with Lie hull $N$.
-Then for any simply-connected nilpotent Lie group $H$ and any homomorphism $\rho:\Gamma \to H$, the map $\rho$ uniquely extends to a homomorphism $\overline{\rho}:N\to G$. \end{thmnr}
+Then there exists a unique simply-connected nilpotent Lie group $N$ such that there is an embedding $\Gamma\hookrightarrow N$ as a cocompact lattice. \end{thmnr} Given a finitely generated torsion-free nilpotent group $\Gamma$, we say the simply-connected nilpotent Lie group $N$ given by Theorem \ref{thm:nilp_hull} is the \emph{real Mal'cev completion} of $\Gamma$ and use the notation $N=\Gamma\otimes\bbR$.
+The real Mal'cev completion captures an incredible amount of the algebraic structure of $\Gamma$.
+One of the strongest instances is the following superrigidity result of Mal'cev, showing that homomorphisms of $\Gamma$ to other simply-connected nilpotent Lie groups are controlled by $N$. \begin{thmnr}[{Mal'cev (see e.g. \cite[2.17]{raghlie})}] Let $\Gamma$ be a finitely generated torsion-free nilpotent group.
+Then for any simply-connected nilpotent Lie group $H$ and any homomorphism $\rho:\Gamma \to H$, the map $\rho$ uniquely extends to a homomorphism $\overline{\rho}:\Gamma\otimes\bbR\to H$. \end{thmnr}